Blogging for Writers: Advice From The Experts

 When getting started with an author blog, as with any other content you are putting out there, you need a content strategy.

 This is simply “a strategy that takes your business goals, and then uses content as a primary means to achieve those goals” as put by Create If Writing.
-It is the best way to assure that you stay on brand and achieve the exact goals you have set out as an author.
+It is the best way to ensure that you stay on brand and achieve the exact goals you have set out as an author.

 Of course, one of the points behind having an author website and an accompanying blog is to get people to buy your books.
 But if you don’t have great content to share on this blog no one is going to want to read it!

-A good content strategy allows you to plan this out and know what you’re feeding your audience, when you do it and why it’s done.
+A good content strategy allows you to plan this out and know what you’re feeding your audience when you do it and why it’s done.

 There are two main areas to concentrate on when it comes to content.
 Let’s address them by saying what not to do…